kalliope-project/kalliope/Docs/installation/raspbian_jessie.md

 ## Raspberry Pi configuration

-This part deals with the special configuration needed for get kalliope working on a RPi.
+This part deals with the special configuration needed to get kalliope working on a RPi.

 ### Packages